IBM System/360: Architectural overview

 With the exception of the Model 67, all addresses were real memory addresses.
 Virtual memory was not available in most IBM mainframes until the System/370 series.
 The Model 67 introduced a virtual memory architecture, which MTS, CP-67, and TSS/360 used—but not IBM's mainline System/360 operating systems.

 The System/360 machine-code instructions are 2 bytes long (no memory operands), 4 bytes long (one operand), or 6 bytes long (two operands).
 Instructions are always situated on 2-byte boundaries.

 Operations like MVC (Move-Characters) (Hex: D2) can only move at most 256 bytes of information.
 Moving more than 256 bytes of data required multiple MVC operations.
 (The System/370 series introduced a family of more powerful instructions such as the MVCL "Move-Characters-Long" instruction, which supports moving up to 16 MB as a single block.)

 An operand is two bytes long, typically representing an address as a 4-bit nibble denoting a base register and a 12-bit displacement relative to the contents of that register, in the range 000–FFF (shown here as hexadecimal numbers).
 The address corresponding to that operand is the contents of the specified general-purpose register plus the displacement.
 For example, an MVC instruction that moves 256 bytes (with length code 255 in hexadecimal as FF) from base register 7, plus displacement 000, to base register 8, plus displacement 001, would be coded as the 6-byte instruction "D2FF 8001 7000" (operator/length/address1/address2).

-The System/360 was designed to separate the system state from the problem state.
+The System/360 was designed to separate the supervisor state from the problem state.
 This provided a basic level of security and recoverability from programming errors.
-Problem (user) programs could not modify data or program storage associated with the system state.
-Addressing, data, or operation exception errors made the machine enter the system state through a controlled routine so the operating system could try to correct or terminate the program in error.
+Problem (user) programs could not modify data or program storage associated with the supervisor state.
+Addressing, data, or operation exception errors made the machine enter the supervisor state through a controlled routine so the operating system could try to correct or terminate the program in error.
 Similarly, it could recover certain processor hardware errors through the machine check routines.

 Channels

 Peripherals interfaced to the system via channels.
 A channel is a specialized processor with the instruction set optimized for transferring data between a peripheral and main memory.
 In modern terms, this could be compared to direct memory access (DMA).
-The S/360 connects channels to control units with bus and tag cables; IBM eventually replaced these with (Enterprise Systems Connection (ESCON) and Fibre Connection (FICON) channels.
+The S/360 connects channels to control units with bus and tag cables; IBM eventually replaced these with Enterprise Systems Connection (ESCON) and Fibre Connection (FICON) channels, but well after the S/360 era.